levilevente/AirStrike/README.md

-# Airstrike
+# AirStrike

 - Hit with bombs the ships to get more points.

 # Description

-- Start the game write your name and your preffered round time to play and enjoy the game.
+- Start the game write your name and your preferred round time to play and enjoy the game.

 # Getting Started
 - Java Development Kit (JDK) installed